sravanpannala/blog/content/posts/distributed-compiling/index.md

 +++
 title = "Distributed Cross-compiling using Icecream" date = "2022-08-24"
-description = "Using icecream for distributed compiling to speed up package compilation times on Arm machines"
+description = "Using icecream for distributed compiling to speed up package compilation times on ARM machines"

 [taxonomies]
 tags = ["guides","arm"]